codyt11/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+//Adaptive gives design to certain break points. responsive uses responsive units and expands and shrinks based on screen size.//

 2. Describe what it means to be mobile first vs desktop first.

+//mobile first means designing with mobile in mind using min widths instead of max widths like desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+//makes the math easier by setting the rem t0 10 px instead of 16px.//

 4. How would you describe preprocessing to someone new to CSS?

+//preprocessing is a syntax that is more versitile and is compiled into CSS.//

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+// my favorite concept is parametric mixins because they are so powerful. the concept i have struggled with the most is nesting. (more like had the most difficulties with not struggled)//

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.